 Figure 4.35: Low-level shear calculated as described in Figure 4.22 for all EN February composites (upper left), all LN February composites (upper right), all N February composites (lower left), and all February composites (lower right).

 Interestingly, the distinct ENSO-related shifts that appear in upper- and lower-level jets do not appear as strongly in instability and moisture fields (Figures 4.36 and 4.37).
 In February outbreaks in all three phases of ENSO, instability tends to be most focused across the Gulf of Mexico and northward into the Lower Mississippi Valley.
 Only in February N tornado outbreaks does instability extend farther northwest into Kansas and Missouri.
 In other February EN and LN outbreaks, instability extends northeastward into Kentucky and Tennessee.
 Similar statements can be made regarding moisture fields in February tornado outbreaks, with slightly northward displacement of moisture fields in February N tornado outbreaks compared to February EN and February LN outbreaks.
+These results indicate that while instability and moisture are necessary conditions for tornado outbreaks, they alone are not sufficient for tornado outbreak development.
+Tornado outbreak activity appears to be more readily modulated by the orientation of low-level and upper-level jet streams.

+c.
+March

+Tornado activity tends to increase across the entire study domain east of the Rocky Mountains in March coincident with a general increase of tornado activity during the study period as discussed in Chapter 3.
+These increases are most dramatic during LN conditions across Illinois/Indiana and the southern tier of the U.S. (from Texas to South Carolina).